Lake Tahoe Wolf

 system.
 Never give hot food or refrigerated cold food.
 Tepid is natural.
 Hot food damages

-the stomach and intestines and can cause cancer.
-Always provide plenty of fresh drinking water day and night.
+the stomach and intestines and can cause irritation and cancer.
+Always provide plenty of fresh drinking water

+day and night.
 Do not heat food in plastic dishes as toxic chemicals called dioxins are formed.
-It's best to avoid plastic
+It's best to

 The following recipe is for puppies who were nursed by their dam until at least 4 weeks of age: